 - 1. This ordinance shall be applicable to the following major developments: - a.
-Non-residential major developments; and

-- Aspects of residential major developments that are not preempted by the Residential Site Improvement Standards at N.J.A.C 5:21. - This ordinance shall also be applicable to all major developments undertaken by East Windsor Township.
+Non-residential major developments; and - b.
+Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
+5:21. - 2.
+This ordinance shall also be applicable to all major developments undertaken by the City of Garfield.